Turkey combats Black Sea floods, death toll rises to 27 | Science-Environment

 Turkey combats Black Sea floods, death toll rises to 27

 The floods, among the worst Turkey has experienced, brought chaos to northern provinces just as authorities were declaring wildfires that raged through southern coastal regions for two weeks had been brought under control.
-Torrents of water tossed dozens of cars and heaps of debris along streets, with bridges destroyed, roads closed and electricity cut to hundreds of villages.
+Torrents of water tossed dozens of cars and heaps of debris along streets, destroyed bridges, closed roads and cut off electricity to hundreds of villages.

-Torrents of water tossed dozens of cars and heaps of debris along streets, with bridges destroyed, roads closed and electricity cut to hundreds of villages.
-Media reports said President Tayyip Erdogan was to visit the region on Friday.
+Torrents of water tossed dozens of cars and heaps of debris along streets, destroyed bridges, closed roads and cut off electricity to hundreds of villages.
 "This is the worst flood disaster I have seen," Interior Minister Suleyman Soylu told reporters late on Thursday after surveying damage that extended across the provinces of Bartin, Kastamonu and Sinop.

-"The risk that our citizens face is high...
-There is a lot of damage to infrastructure."
-Twenty-five people died as a result of floods in Kastamonu and another two people died in Sinop, the country's Disaster and Emergency Management Directorate (AFAD) said.
+Twenty-five people died as a result of floods in Kastamonu and another two people died in Sinop, the Disaster and Emergency Management Directorate (AFAD) said.
+Opposition politicians said many more people were missing and the number of deaths could rise sharply.
+However there was no change in the official toll between Friday morning and afternoon.

-Sinop Mayor Baris Ayhan put the death toll in his province at three, adding that authorities could not contact another 20 people.
-He urged the government to declare it a disaster zone.
 "The infrastructure in Ayancik (district) has completely collapsed.
 The sewage system is destroyed.
-There is no electricity or water," he told Reuters.
+There is no electricity or water," Sinop Mayor Baris Ayhan told Reuters.
+TREES UPROOTED

-TREES UPROOTED The floods and fires, which killed eight people and devastated tens of thousands of hectares of forest, struck in the same week that a U.N. panel said global warming was dangerously close to spiraling out of control and warned that extreme weather would become more severe.
+The floods and fires, which killed eight people and devastated tens of thousands of hectares of forest, struck in the same week that a U.N. panel said global warming was dangerously close to spiralling out of control, and warned that extreme weather would become more severe.
+About 45 cm (18 inches) of rain fell in less than three days in one village near the worst-hit region, Kastamonu's Bozkurt district, AFAD cited meteorology authorities as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)